What was Dawn Wells' Net Worth?

 Early Life

-Wells was born on October 18, 1938 in Reno, Nevada to parents Evelyn and Joe Wesley Wells.
+Wells was born on October 18, 1938, in Reno, Nevada, to parents Evelyn and Joe Wesley Wells.
 Her father owned a local Reno construction company called Wells Cargo.
 Wells attended Reno High School and, after graduating, attended Stephens College in Columbia, Missouri.
 While there, she majored in chemistry before deciding to transfer to the University of Washington in Seattle.
 She joined the Alpha Chi Omega sorority while a student and graduated with a degree in theater arts and design in 1960.

 Early Success

-Dawn Wells first brush in the spotlight came in 1959 when she was crowned Miss Nevada.
+Dawn Wells's first brush in the spotlight came in 1959 when she was crowned Miss Nevada.
 She represented her state in the Miss America 1960 pageant in Atlantic City, New Jersey.
 She then moved to Hollywood and started landing small roles in films and television shows throughout the early to mid-1960s.
 In 1961, she appeared in "Wagon Train," "The Everglades," "The Cheyenne Show," "Maverick," "77 Sunset Strip," and "Tales of Wells Fargo."
 In 1962, she appeared in "Hawaiian Eye," "Bonanza," "It's a Man's World," and "Lawman."
 The following year, she appeared in "Palm Springs Weekend," "Ripcord," and "Laramie."

 Gilligan's Island

-In 1964, Wells caught her big break when she was cast in Sherwood Schwartz's "Gilligan's Island" as character Mary Ann.
-The show premiered on CBS in September of 1964.
+In 1964, Wells caught her big break when she was cast in Sherwood Schwartz's "Gilligan's Island" as the character Mary Ann.
+The show premiered on CBS in September 1964.
 The series followed the adventures of seven castaways as they tried to survive a shipwreck on an island.
 The series ran for 98 total episodes.
 All 36 episodes of the first season were filmed in black and white and were later colorized for syndication.
 During its time on air, the show received generally positive reviews until the third season ended in 1967.
 The show then grew in popularity among audiences after syndication.
 Wells' character was particularly popular among male audiences, along with the other young female character, Ginger.
 A popular debate at the time among men was over whether they preferred Mary Ann or Ginger, as Mary Ann was considered to be quite wholesome in comparison to the more saucy and seductive Ginger.

 After "Gilligan's Island" ended, Wells reprised her role for a number of reunion movies: "Rescue from Gilligan's Island," "The Castaways on Gilligan's Island," and "The Harlem Globetrotters on Gilligan's Island."
 She also voiced her character in the reunion cartoon spin-off, "Gilligan's Planet."

 Wells' career was very much defined by her role in "Gilligan's Island," even years later.
 In 1992, she reprised her character in an episode of "Baywatch."
 The following year, in 1993, she published "Mary Ann's Gilligan's Island Cookbook" along with co-writers Ken Beck and Jim Clark, with a foreword by Bob Denver, who had played the leading role in "Gilligan's Island."
 In 1997, she starred as Mary Ann in a music video for the song "Mary Ann" by the pop-punk band Squirtgun.
 The song is about the singer's infatuation with Mary Ann and her wholesomeness.
 The video reached the top 40 of MTV's Alternative Music charts.
 In 2004, she consigned her original gingham blouse and shorts that she had worn as Mary Ann.
 The outfit sold for over $20,000.
 In 2014, she released a book called "What Would Mary Ann Do?
 A Guide to Life."
-She co-wrote the book with Steven Stinson and it was released to coincide with the 50th anniversary of "Gilligan's Island."
+She co-wrote the book with Steven Stinson, and it was released to coincide with the 50th anniversary of "Gilligan's Island."

 Outside of Gilligan's Island